mbeddr/mps-platform-docs/src/doc/docs/mps_internal/dependencies.md

 # Dependencies

+!!! warning "Some sections on this page were written a few years ago where an older MPS version was used.
+Please report anything that isn't true anymore."

 First of all: the number of languages can be very important: Many small languages are hard to maintain while big languages take a long time building in the IDE.
 Many dependencies can create cycles which are described later on this page.